-- 1.1 This Statement of Investment Objectives, Policies, Return Expectations and Risk Management for the Investment Portfolios1 of the Base Canada Pension Plan and the Additional Canada Pension Plan ("Investment Statement") documents the key investment objectives, policies, standards and procedures approved by the Board of Directors (the "Board") of the Canada Pension Plan Investment Board ("CPP Investments") for the long-horizon Investment Portfolios of the base Canada Pension Plan ("bCPP") Account and the additional Canada Pension Plan ("aCPP") Account. - 1.2 The Investment Statement has been prepared in accordance with the Canada Pension Plan Investment Board Act (the "CPPIB Act") and the Canada Pension Plan Investment Board Regulations (the "CPPIB Regulations"). - 1.3 The Investment Statement has been prepared with six stakeholder audiences in mind: CPP contributors and beneficiaries; federal-provincial CPP Stewards; the Board of Directors of CPP Investments; CPP Investments Management and employees; agents engaged by CPP Investments to manage and administer CPP Investments assets; and the Chief Actuary of Canada (the "Chief Actuary"). - 1.4 The Investment Statement is supported by proprietary CPP Investments documents that govern the day-to-day management of CPP Investments' investment activities, including decision authorities, risk management policies and standards (including the integrated risk framework), performance measurement standards and reporting protocols including compliance. - 1.5 The Board reviews and confirms or amends the Investment Statement at least once every fiscal year.
+- 1.1 This Statement of Investment Objectives, Policies, Return Expectations and Risk Management for the Investment Portfolios1 of the Base Canada Pension Plan and the Additional Canada Pension Plan ("Investment Statement") documents the key investment objectives, policies, standards and procedures approved by the Board of Directors (the "Board") of the Canada Pension Plan Investment Board ("CPP Investments") for the long-horizon Investment Portfolios of the base Canada Pension Plan ("bCPP") Account and the additional Canada Pension Plan ("aCPP") Account. - 1.2 The Investment Statement has been prepared in accordance with the Canada Pension Plan Investment Board Act (the "CPPIB Act") and the Canada Pension Plan Investment Board Regulations (the "CPPIB Regulations"). - 1.3 The Investment Statement has been prepared with the following stakeholder audiences in mind: CPP contributors and beneficiaries; federal-provincial CPP Stewards; the Board; CPP Investments Management and employees; agents engaged by CPP Investments to manage and administer CPP Investments assets; and the Chief Actuary of Canada (the "Chief Actuary"). - 1.4 The Investment Statement is supported by proprietary CPP Investments documents that govern the day-to-day management of CPP Investments' investment activities, including decision authorities, risk management policies and standards (including the integrated risk framework), performance measurement standards and reporting protocols including compliance. - 1.5 The Board reviews and confirms or amends the Investment Statement at least once every fiscal year. - 1.6 Further information on CPP Investments' investment strategy, risk management practices and realized investment activity can be found in CPP Investments' Annual Report, published annually.